objectiv/objectiv.io/docs/docs/tracking/react/plugins/application-context-plugin.md

 This Plugin automatically creates one using ReactTracker's [applicationId parameter](/tracking/react/api-reference/ReactTracker.md#configuration) as its identifier.

+## Installation
+Bundled with [@objectiv/tracker-core](https://www.npmjs.com/package/@objectiv/tracker-core) and thus included by default in ReactTracker as well.

 ## Implementation
 Implements PluginInterface's `initialize` and `enrich` methods.